 Adult education is far more than just GED preparation.
 However, as nearly one in five Kentuckians did not finish high school, earning a GED is very often the bridge that will help these individuals get employment, qualify for job advancement, or gain admission to postsecondary education or technical or vocational training.

 Because of the reliability, rigor, and validity of the GED exam, the GED credential is accepted by practically all employers and institutions of higher education across North America and the rest of the world.
-The new GED exam is more rigorous than any earlier edition so proper preparation is key, and fortunately, today students can benefit from pretty good online preparation options.
+The GED exam is fully computerized and more rigorous than any earlier edition so proper preparation is key, and fortunately, today students can benefit from pretty good online preparation options.

-The GED exam is designed in the way the candidates who pass the four independent tests (on Math, Literacy, Science, and Social Studies) are at least meeting the performance demonstrated by the average high school graduate.
+The GED exam is designed in the way the candidates who pass the four independent tests (in Math, Literacy, Science, and Social Studies) are at least meeting the performance demonstrated by the average high school graduate.
 The average Kentucky GED passing rate is over 74 percent, pretty high compared to the nation’s mean passing score, and this for a large part due to the work and dedication that Kentucky adult educators put in to prepare their students optimally for the GED exam.

 The number of sub-test went from five to four, the majority of multiple-choice disappeared in favor of more essay-style questions, the GED exam is only available in a computer-based format, and thanks to computer-based testing, students don’t need to wait for weeks before they learn their scores.
 On top of that is the new GED exam modular.
 This meant that applicants can take one of the four tests, or modules, whenever they feel ready to do so, that is, yet within a two-year time frame.
 So once you’ve got your GED, you can go back to college as an adult and improve your life.

 In the earlier versions, the GED exam included two literacy tests, one on reading and one on writing.
-As most multiple-choice questions are gone, and essay-style answering is more required, an applicant’s writing skills can be assessed all through the other tests.
+As quite a few multiple-choice questions are gone, and essay-style answering is more required, an applicant’s writing skills can be assessed all through the other tests.
 The four computer-formatted GED tests are addressing the subject fields of Math, Literacy, Social Studies, and Science.
 GED scoring has also received a new system.
 All four sub-tests are scored on a 100-200 scale, and the passing score was reduced from 150 to 145 at the beginning of 2016 as it was demonstrated that it was initially set slightly too high.
 Quite a few GED holders were doing a lot better in college than their high school colleagues, so all across America, the passing score was lowered.
 Below-Passing Score: 100-144, Passing Score, or high school equivalency score: 145-164, College-Ready Score: 165-174, and College-Ready Plus College Credit Score: 175-200.